boschrexroth/node-red-contrib-ctrlx-automation/README.md

 ### Data Layer Subscribe

 This node allows to subscribe to value changes of an item in the ctrlX Data Layer.
 It is an input node, which does not need to be triggered, but automatically emits a new `msg`, when the value changes.
 This node is very efficient, because it does not poll but only publish server sent events.
 Monitoring of the value is done on server side.
+Thus for continuous tracking of value in the ctrlX Data Layer, this node should be prefered of the *Data Layer Request* node.

 ### Examples